TL;DR: Why Reddit Ads Work for B2B

 Lean community-first for Reddit ads for B2B

-B2B niches can be small.
-Community targeting often gives a higher signal.
+B2B niches can be small, however community targeting often gives a higher signal.
 Don’t let Reddit automatically expand targeting if performance gets weak.
 Stick to your precise communities first, even if the audience is narrow.

 Use layered targeting with exclusions